shxuejinanxja/tooltips/docs/coding/rust.md

 - [Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html): struct,expansible size, data stored in heap,value next to each other
 - [array](https://doc.rust-lang.org/std/primitive.array.html): primitive type,fixed size,data stored in stack
 - [tuple](https://doc.rust-lang.org/std/primitive.tuple.html): primitive type, fixed size, element can be different, type

+### String

+## error handling

+- Result<T,E>
+- ?
+Operator
+  > The ?
+Operator Can Only Be Used in Functions That Return Result
+  > There is a difference between what the match expression from Listing 9-6 and the ? operator do: error values that have the ? operator called on them go through the from function, defined in the From trait in the standard library, which is used to convert errors from one type into another.
+When the ? operator calls the from function, the error type received is converted into the error type defined in the return type of the current function.
+This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.
+As long as each error type implements the from function to define how to convert itself to the returned error type, the ? operator takes care of the conversion automatically.
+- who to call panic! the caller or the func be called.

 ## loop